 Children can be admitted in September of the academic year in which they become four years old.
-Children can fulfil the 15 hours funded provision entitlement using morning sessions, afternoon sessions or a combination of both.
-If a parent requests a place for a full day there will be a charge payable for the additional 30 minutes of lunchtime.
+Children can fulfil the 15 hours funded provision entitlement using morning sessions or afternoon sessions.
+Parents can pay for additional sessions and if a parent requests a place for a full day there will be a charge payable for the additional 30 minutes of lunchtime.